OS: Android 10 (updated to Android 11)

 Google Pixel 4a review: Verdict

 But overall, the Pixel 4a strikes a great balance between affordability, performance and quality.
 Like its predecessor, it makes you wonder why anyone should spend twice or three times as much on a so-called flagship.
-The Pixel 4a 5G is the phone to get if you want faster 5G connectivity, but if you're on a tighter budget the regular Pixel 4a remains a great value.
+If you're on a tight budget and dead set against paying more than $400 for a phone, the regular Pixel 4a remains a great value that's becoming harder to find.
+Otherwise, we recommend opting for the more powerful Pixel 5a at this point.